About CORCAN

 Kingston, Ontario

 The CORCAN National Warehouse and Distribution Centre is a highly efficient warehousing operation occupying over 70,000 square feet of storage, staging, and shipping space.
-Collocated with the CORCAN Ontario Region Sales and Administrative offices, the facility is well positioned to provide exceptional service through our Quick Ship Program.
+Co-located with the CORCAN Ontario Region Sales and Administrative offices, the facility is well-positioned to provide exceptional service through the Quick Ship Program.

-With the current labour market demand for skilled material handlers, experience gained at the CORCAN National Warehouse and Distribution Centre will greatly assist offenders in finding and maintaining employment in the community.
+With the current labour market demand for skilled material handlers, the experience gained at the CORCAN National Warehouse and Distribution Centre assists offenders with finding and maintaining employment in the community.

 Page details